-Of course, today I am one of the adults who now sit in the Church pews while today’s children walk down its central aisle.
+Of course, many years later, I am now one of the adults who sit in the Church pews while today’s children walk down its central aisle.
 As their eyes glance back towards me, I wonder, do they see me as a Pharisee or a Tax Collector!
 (Luke 18:9-14)

 Almighty God, I am a sinner and I humbly seek your forgiveness.

 Lord God, I beg You for your compassion and grace, as I promise to amend my ways.
 Forgive me my sins, O merciful God.

 Prayer: I Confess